 Finding the best pillows for your style, preferences and budget should be at the top of your list.
 After all, pillows support your head and neck while helping keep your spine aligned, so to avoid unnecessary pains and aches, having the right pillow is something you don’t want to leave to chance.

-In this guide, we’ll take you through everything you need to know about pillows, including UK, US and EU sizes, material options and firmness levels.
-For more bedding buying guides, find out how to choose the right mattress in our mattress size guide (opens in new tab) and get the right size and tog with our duvet size guide (opens in new tab).
+In this guide, I’ll take you through everything you need to know about pillows, including UK, US and EU sizes, material options and firmness levels.
+For more bedding buying guides, find out how to choose the right mattress in our mattress size guide and get the right size and tog with our duvet size guide.

-Below, we’ve listed the standard pillow sizes you’ll find on the market, and separated them into UK, US and EU sizes, and centimeter and inch measurements.
-When buying a new pillow, keep in mind that sizes will differ from brand to brand, for example, Scooms (opens in new tab) and Soak&Sleep (opens in new tab) have different sizes for toddler pillows, but the measurements below are generally agreed upon widely.
+Below, I’ve listed the standard pillow sizes you’ll find on the market, and separated them into UK, US and EU sizes, and centimeter and inch measurements.
+When buying a new pillow, keep in mind that sizes will differ from brand to brand, for example, Scooms and Soak&Sleep have different sizes for toddler pillows, but the measurements below are generally agreed upon.

 UK pillow sizes